 Also Read: Does My Motherboard Support Overclocking?

-Building a PC almost always beings with the question “how much should I spend on a motherboard?”
+Building a PC almost always asks, “how much should I spend on a motherboard?”

-Often buying a motherboard is confusing a process since there are so many vendors and models all featuring the same chipsets but varying price tags.
+Buying a motherboard is often confusing since many vendors and models all feature the same chipsets but varying price tags.

-To simplify the process, firstly convince yourself that a motherboard DOES NOT have a direct impact on the performance!
+To simplify the process, first, convince yourself that a motherboard DOES NOT directly impact the performance!

-An Intel Core i5 CPU would deliver the same performance on a $100 motherboard as it would on a $500 motherboard.
+An Intel Core i5 CPU would deliver the same performance on a $100 motherboard as on a $500 motherboard.

-What makes motherboards cheaper or expensive are the amount of features they have and how good of an overclocking support they offer.
+What makes motherboards cheaper or expensive are the number of features they have and how good overclocking support they offer.

-When spending on a motherboard, start with first considering what chipset would be the most suitable for you (the chipset generation defines what CPU socket it will have and thus the generation of the CPU it will support; whereas, the chipset series defines its features).
+When spending on a motherboard, start with first considering what chipset would be the most suitable for you (the chipset generation defines what CPU socket it will have and thus the age of the CPU it will support, whereas the chipset series depicts its features).

 Then consider the form factor you need: